Girl on the Bridge

-The Girl on the Bridge (La fille sur le pont) is a 1999 French drama film shot in black and white and directed by Patrice Leconte, starring Daniel Auteuil and Vanessa Paradis.
+The Girl on the Bridge (La fille sur le pont) is a 1999 French drama film shot in cinemascope and black and white and directed by Patrice Leconte, starring Daniel Auteuil and Vanessa Paradis.

 Plot

-The story centres around knifethrower Gabor (Auteuil) and a young woman called Adèle (Paradis), whom he meets as she prepares to jump from a bridge.
-Gabor intervenes, persuading Adèle to become the target girl in his knifethrowing act.
-The film follows their relationship as they travel abroad, selling and performing their act.
-Their companionship and teamwork mean great luck for both of them.
+After an interview sequence with a girl who has suffered endless misfortunes in love, the plot centres around knifethrower Gabor (Auteuil) and the girl, called Adèle (Paradis), whom he meets as she prepares to kill herself by jumping from a Paris bridge.
+Gabor intervenes, persuading Adèle to become the target girl in his knifethrowing act, since she values her life so little.
+The film follows their relationship as they travel abroad, to Monaco then into Italy and onto a cruise ship, selling and performing their act to great success.
+Their companionship and teamwork bring great luck for both of them.
 When they are separated, she in Greece and he in Turkey, their lives once again become luckless.
+But melancholy overtakes Adèle and she leaves her partner and runs off with a young married Greek man - a short-lived romance which also signals the end of her good fortune.
+Gabor injures his new act partner during a performance; and he sinks into poverty, wandering Istanbul in search of his old partner.
+When he thinks he sees her he is knocked down by a lorry, and on leaving the hospital decides to end his life by jumping from a bridge.
+The film ends with Adèle this time saving Gabor from suicide.